Skip to footer content

 PDF (Portable Document Format) is a widely-used document format that is popular due to its ability to preserve document formatting, security, and portability.

-PDF files have become one of the most widely used document formats in the world, and there are several libraries available for creating and manipulating PDFs in C# language.
+PDF files have become one of the most widely used document formats in the world, and there are several libraries available for creating and manipulating PDFs in the C# language.

 In this article, we will compare two popular libraries for PDF manipulation in C#: iTextSharp and IronPDF.
 We will discuss how to edit PDF files using both libraries, and then we will explore how IronPDF is a superior option compared to iTextSharp, especially in terms of output print, performance, and pricing.